ewhalen12/caeSurrogateUtility/README.md

 import caeUtility as cu
 ```

-In surrogate modeling, it's common to have a list of numpy arrays representing a set of field data.
-The fields could represent mechanical stresses, fluid velocities, or electric potential.
-We often want to compare these true fields to their corresponding predictions
+In surrogate modeling, it's common to have a list of numpy arrays representing a set of fields.
+The fields could represent mechanical stresses, fluid velocities, or electric potential for one part in a set.
+We often want to compare these true fields to their corresponding predictions:
 ```
 trueFields = [np.array([0.1, 0.2, 0.3]),
               np.array([0.1, 0.2, 0.5]),